open-contracting/open-contracting.github.io/_posts/2014-05-20-understanding-data-supply.md

 * How do different datasets represent and model the contracting process?

-* How far are there common identifiers that can be used to join up between datasets, either from the same country, or across countries?
+* How far are there common identifiers that can be used to link datasets, either from the same country, or across countries?

 ## Creating a platform